habyphilipose/PIZZA_DELIVERY/README.md

 ```

 ![image](https://github.com/habyphilipose/PIZZA_DELIVERY/assets/31076902/f306e7aa-38c9-49eb-bb8b-439d6382ab3a)
+As `distance` between shop and customer location `decreases` the number of `orders increases`.
+People give importance to the time metric also.

 ### 5. What was the average speed for each runner for each delivery and do you notice any trend for these values?